 AAT qualifications can also help university graduates who are finding it difficult to gain employment, as they demonstrate a wealth of practical skills and knowledge employers find appealing, and may be seen as a greater assurance of “real world” skills than a highly theoretical university degree.
 Alternately, AAT courses make an excellent starting point prior to entering university to get a related degree in finance.

 AAT courses are relatively inexpensive and you can study at home in your spare time, meaning that you don’t have to either go into a great deal of debt or miss out on years of income while studying.
 AAT courses therefore offer a huge return on a very modest investment, offering you a great deal of job security (there is, after all, always a need for accounting services) and potentially adding thousands of pounds to your yearly salary.

 Because of the low up-front cost involved, you can easily choose to study with the AAT while on maternity leave, during a period of unemployment, or even while taking some time away from your university studies.
 Not only does this allow you to enter or re-enter the working world feeling more confident and being more qualified, it helps to prevent the dreaded “skills gap” from occurring on your CV.

 Finance touches nearly all aspects of our lives, and as such, challenging yourself to learn more about how to manage money can be extremely rewarding at any age.
 Whether you have a small business and wish to run it better, want to effectively manage your personal investments and plan for retirement, or just hope to learn to budget better on a day-to-day basis, trying out even just the basic AAT Access course (Level 1) can expand your financial horizons in diverse new ways.

-If you’d like to find out more about any of our AAT Accounting courses, fill in the form here or give one of our Course Advisors a call on 020 7173 5664
+If you’d like to find out more about any of our AAT Accounting courses, give one of our Course Advisors a call on 020 7173 5664